pce-devel/PCE_Controller_Info/README.md

 simultaneously pressed, which is not possible on a standard controller).
 The additional buttons are sent in the corresponding (SEL = LOW) scan in place of the original RUN/SELECT/II/I buttons.

+Any game checking for the existence of a 6-button pad should scan twice, and not make any assumptions about which scan number would yield the '0000' number.

 | Scan number | SEL value | Bit Number | Key |
 |:-----------:|:------:|:--------------:|:--------:|
 | 1 | HIGH | bit 3 (ie $8) | LEFT |